BlackRiverCoder/Kryal_cube_mk1.2-ABL/README.md

     ![](https://github.com/BlackRiverCoder/Kryal_cube_mk1.2-ABL/blob/main/Assests/Images/sensor%20with%20holder%20installed.png)

     **Magnet type:**
-> [!CAUTION]
-> Double check the magnet faces, if you don't put them in correct way, they won't snap together

     - 1.)
-Insert magnets to both models
+Insert magnets to both models (Double check the magnet faces, if you don't put them in correct way, they won't snap together)
     - 2.)
 Attach the microswitch to the microswitch holder and put screws to hold it
     - 3.)
 Attach cables to the main holder

  - 3.) **Connect cables to the main board:**
     - Pull the cable along 3d printer case, from extruder, where you make another (male type) connector, to the main board